Ferdous-Jahan/Xeneta-Ratestask/README.md

 I have chosen Django rest framework as I have in depth knowledge of this framework.
 I have used the docker postgres instance that was supplied with the task.
 I have only used raw sql queries rather than ORM as instructed in the task description.

+## My understanding from the requirements
+My approach was if origin or destination was region then get that region and its child regions recursively and then get ports of those regions.
+If origin or destination is port code then use that one directly.

+After getting origin and destination ports filter the rows from prices table within the date range having the origin and destination ports.
+Then make the response JSON according to requirements with average price per day within the date range from query params.

 ## Project setup

 ### Docker setup for postgres instance